IB: 33 points overall with Three HL subjects at 655

 Why study BSc Psychology with Management at Goldsmiths?

-- You'll be taught by experts in their field, and will have the opportunity to get involved in the world-class research taking place in the and the department
+- You'll be taught by experts in their field, and will have the opportunity to get involved in the world-class research taking place in the academic department.

-- You'll participate in our innovative mentoring scheme, which involves meeting regularly with a member of academic staff who'll help develop your psychological thinking as well as your study, research and employability skills
+- You'll participate in our innovative mentoring scheme, which involves meeting regularly with a member of academic staff who will help develop your psychological thinking as well as your study, research and employability skills.

 Contact the department

-If you have specific questions about the degree, contact Madoka Kumashiro
+If you have specific questions about the degree, contact Prof Jonny Freeman

 Small group activities give you the opportunity to discuss management applications of the core materials.